 The operation of our business is dependent on the successful integration and operation of our information systems.
-We rely on our information systems to effectively manage our sales, distribution, merchandise planning and replenishment, to process financial information and sales transactions and to optimize our overall inventory levels.
+We rely on our information systems to effectively manage our sales, logistics, merchandise planning and replenishment, to process financial information and sales transactions and to optimize our overall inventory levels.
 We attempt to mitigate the risk of possible business interruptions through change control protocols and a disaster recovery plan, which includes storing critical business information off-site.

 Most of our information system infrastructure is centrally located at our headquarters, but we rely on third-party service providers for certain system applications that are hosted remotely or in cloud-based applications.
-There is a risk that we may not have adequately addressed risks associated with using third-party providers or cloud-based applications including security issues such as adequate encryption and intrusion detection; user access control; data separation; the impact of technical problems such as server outages; their disaster recovery capabilities; and exit strategies.
+There is a risk that we may not have adequately addressed risks associated with using third-party providers or cloud-based applications.
+Such risks include security issues such as adequate encryption and intrusion detection; user access control; data separation; the impact of technical problems such as server outages; their disaster recovery capabilities; and exit strategies.
 A service provider disruption or failure in any of these areas could have an adverse effect on our business.

 We may not have the technology infrastructure to support our current and future information needs.
-Insufficient investment in technology, inadequate prevention maintenance, investment in the wrong technology, delayed replacement of obsolete equipment, shifts in technology and inadequate policies to identify our technology needs could have an adverse effect on our business.
+Insufficient investment in technology, inadequate prevention maintenance, investment in the wrong technology, delayed replacement of obsolete equipment, shifts in technology, the failure to attract and retain highly-qualified IT personnel and inadequate policies to identify our technology needs could have an adverse effect on our business.